 They are extremely dedicated to their craft and very prideful in putting out high-quality content.
 Doug and Ryan's resumes speak for themselves and validate the fact that they are well qualified to be your poker coach!

-Just last summer Doug won the $111,000 Buy-In One Drop Tournament in the WSOP 2017 for 3.7 million.
-Ryan has nearly 3.1 Million in Tournament cashes, and they are both widely regarded amongst the best Cash Game players in today’s game.
+Just a few summers ago Doug won the $111,000 Buy-In One Drop Tournament in the WSOP 2017 for 3.7 million.
+Ryan has nearly 3.1 Million in Tournament cashes, and they are both widely regarded among the best Cash Game players in today's game.

 Before you make your decision whether Upswing Poker is going to be the right fit for you, let's take a look at what a few Upswing students have had to say about the course…